Maryland State House Removes Statue Of Judge Who Wrote Dred Scott Decision

 "This was certainly a matter of such consequence that the transparency of a public meeting and public conversation should have occurred," Miller wrote in a letter to Hogan, as the Associated Press reports.

-Annapolis joins a growing list of cities that have moved quickly to take down monuments linked to the Confederacy in the wake of last weekend's violence in Charlottesville, Va., which left one woman dead after car plowed into a crowd.
+Annapolis joins a growing list of cities that have moved quickly to take down monuments linked to the Confederacy following last weekend's violence in Charlottesville, Va., which left one woman dead after car plowed into a crowd.

 Taney authored the infamous 1857 Dred Scott decision, which upheld slavery.
 Scott was a slave in Missouri who was taken to Illinois, a free state.
 He sued for his freedom after he was taken back to Missouri.
 Taney wrote the majority opinion in the 7-2 decision, which declared that black Americans were not citizens.